GinoTateo/tateo.io/README.md

 ## Future Plans

 - **Portfolio Enhancements**: I’m continuously adding new projects and enhancing the existing ones.
-Upcoming features include more in-depth tutorials, open-source contributions, and integrations with third-party APIs.
 - **Car Project Expansion**: More updates and content about my 2003 Lexus GS300 2JZ-GE project, including detailed write-ups on modifications, performance upgrades, and lessons learned.

 ## Contact